etychon/iox-aarch64-hello-world/README.md

-# iox-x86-hello-world
+# iox-aarch64-hello-world

-This is an IOx application that is meant to be executed on x86-based Cisco platforms such as IR809, IR829 and IC3000.
+This is an IOx application that is meant to be executed on ARM-based Cisco platforms such as IR1101 and IE3400.

 ## Use Case Description

-The purpose of this example is to demonstrate how to build a small but complete Docker image that will execute on x86 based platforms.
+The purpose of this example is to demonstrate how to build a small but complete Docker image that will execute on ARM based platforms but compiled on x86-based platforms.
 The core of this example is a classic Hello World example, logging output to a log file accessible through Cisco IOx Local Manager.

-This has been tested on IR8x9 and IC3000.
+This has been tested on IR1101.

-If you do not want to build your own package, a pre-built, ready-to-use IOx application can be [directly downloaded from the Releases](https://github.com/etychon/iox-x86-hello-world/releases).
+If you do not want to build your own package, a pre-built, ready-to-use IOx application can be [directly downloaded from the Releases](https://github.com/etychon/iox-aarch64-hello-world/releases).
 It can also be used as a sample application for IOx.

 ## Package Components